di-dimitrov/Multimodal-Persuasion-Technique-Detection/README.md

 # Multimodal-Persuasive-Technique-Detection

-The website of the shared task, with the submission instructions, updates on the competition and the live leaderboard can be found here: <website_placeholder>
+The website of the shared task, with the submission instructions, updates on the competition and the live leaderboard can be found here: [https://propaganda.math.unipd.it/semeval2024task4/](https://propaganda.math.unipd.it/semeval2024task4/)

 __Table of contents:__